 I am currently trying out Parler.
 I like the idea of there being alternatives to the major social media platforms.
 Hard to say if I will stick with it, since I have abandoned most social media that I have tried, but we’ll see how it goes.
 Cultivariable on Parler

 Twitter and Instagram

 I have used these platforms in the past but have mostly disengaged from them.
 That doesn’t mean that I won’t change my mind in the future.
-Whereas I usually enjoy interacting with people at our Facebook group and page, I often find Twitter to be an unpleasant experience.
+Whereas I usually enjoy interacting with people at our Facebook group and page, trying to follow the flow of conversation on Twitter makes me feel confused and not very bright.
 That’s certainly not an indictment of anyone who likes Twitter.
 Many people do; I’m just not one of them.
-They also changed formats so that they now crop square photos, which requires additional work just to post something there.
-Instagram is clearly designed for people who are younger than I am and who like to use their phones for everything.
+Instagram is clearly designed for people who like to use their phones for everything.
 I mostly use a desktop, which requires annoying workarounds to post on Instagram, so I usually find reasons not to.